ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

   </tr>
 </table>

 There are 27 variables present in all instances of the 3W Dataset 2.0.0.
-According to the adopted definition of MTS, even if data has not been obtained or generated for a certain variable in a certain instance, that variable is part of that instance.
+According to the used definition of MTS, even if data has not been obtained or generated for a certain variable in a certain instance, that variable is part of that instance.
 The name of each of these variables, what it represents and its physical position in the considered scenario (see Fig. 1) are shown in Table 2.

 **Table 2**<br>Details of the variables in the 3W Dataset 2.0.0.
 | **Name** | **Description** | **Position** |